 Description of syntax: the definition of persistent (parts of) configurations consists of the following elements:

 The keyword freeze indicates that all elements with their current values within the following curly brackets are persistent.
-Elements may be variables, qualified variables or projects.
+Elements may be variables, qualified variables or projects (the containing project can be stated as “.”).

 Optionally, the keyword but indicates that some elements shall be excluded from being persistent through freezing.
-This is expressed in terms of an iterator variable (name7) of type FreezeVariable (see Section 3.3 for details and operations) and a Boolean selector expression using the freeze variable determining those elements that shall not be frozen.
+This is expressed in terms of an iterator variable (name7) of type FreezeVariable (see Section 3.2.4 for details and operations) and a Boolean selector expression using the freeze variable determining those elements that shall not be frozen.